stevecallender/home_control_backend_py/README.md

 Connect to bluetooth device and then run this command pacmd "set-default-sink bluez_sink.FC_58_FA_6C_42_43"

+Note if using the 3.5mm jack and want to adjust the volume via command line then run the following commands: amixer scontrols amixer sset 'Master' 50%

 How to install ZeroMQ on Raspberry Pi

 The following instructions should work on your Raspbian distribution.
 Please report any problem. :)